awsdocs/aws-app-mesh-user-guide/doc_source/envoy-config.md

 `APPMESH_METRIC_EXTENSION_VERSION`
 Set the value to `1` to enable the App Mesh metrics extension\.
 For more information about using the App Mesh metrics extension, see [Metrics extension for App Mesh](metrics.md)\.

+`APPMESH_DUALSTACK_ENDPOINT`
+Set the value to `1` to connect to App Mesh Dual Stack endpoint\.
+When this flag is set, Envoy uses our dual stack capable domain\.
+By default this flag is set to false and only connects to our `IPv4` domain\.

 ### Envoy stats variables<a name="envoy-stats-config"></a>